‘This Is Us’: Randall Butts Heads With Beth’s Mom As Phylicia Rashad Returns In Polarizing Role

-Spoiler alert: This article contains minor spoilers for the This Is Us episode, “Flip a Coin.”
+Spoiler alert: This article contains minor spoilers for the This Is Us episode “Flip a Coin.”

 This Is Us will welcome back an Emmy-nominated guest star this week, but her character won’t exactly have a warm reunion with Randall (Sterling K. Brown).
-In the upcoming episode “Flip a Coin,” actress Phylicia Rashad returns to reprise her role as Beth’s (Susan Kelechi Watson) chilly mom, Carol Cark, who wastes no time getting into it with her son-in-law on what should be a happy day.
+In the upcoming episode “Flip a Coin,” actress Phylicia Rashad returns to reprise her role as Beth’s (Susan Kelechi Watson) chilly mom, Carol Clark, who wastes no time getting into it with her son-in-law on what should be a happy day.

-In a sneak peek clip posted by Entertainment Weekly, Rashad’s character shows up for the grand opening of the dance studio Beth is about to open in Philadelphia.
+In a sneak peek clip posted by Entertainment Weekly, Rashad’s character shows up for the grand opening of Beth’s dance studio in Philadelphia.
 After making a sarcastic remark about the parking situation at the tiny studio, Mama Clark nudges Randall away when he tries to help her carry boxes from her trunk and into the building.

-During a brief moment alone, Randall warns Carol that Beth’s stress level is high and he asks her not to exacerbate the situation.
+During a brief moment alone, Randall warns Carol that Beth’s stress level is high, and he asks her not to exacerbate the situation.

 “You’re trying to tell me how to speak to my daughter?”
 Carol asks in the clip.